 The bearing walls of the building thicken toward the shear walls at the corners and diminish toward the reduced dead loads of the upper floors.
 The horizontal setbacks occurring across the plank floors serve as counterpoints to the vertical piers between windows.
-The building is largely The second floor apartment is a smaller two bedroom unit.
-The upper units is split over two an exercise in bringing some expressiveness and balance to the consideration of these forces.
+The building is largely an exercise in bringing some expressiveness and balance to the consideration of these forces.